ydahal1/ydahal1/jokes.md

-What did the ocean say to the shore?
-Nothing, it just waved.
+I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.

 [
-Thu Mar 12 00:32:17 UTC 2026
+Fri Mar 13 00:37:46 UTC 2026
  ]